cameronlockey/proverbs/README.md

-# proverbs
+# rails-base-app
-An app for studying the Book of Proverbs.
+A base Rails &amp; Bootstrap app with Vagrant.